 An intergovernmental review may be required.
 Applicants must contact their state’s Single Point of Contact (SPOC) to comply with the state’s process under Executive Order 12372

 All costs charged to awards covered by this NOFO must comply with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 2 C.F.R.
-Part 200, unless otherwise indicated in the NOFO, the terms and conditions of the award, or the Preparedness Grants Manual.
+Part 200, unless otherwise indicated in the NOFO, or the terms and conditions of the award.
 This includes, among other requirements, that costs must be incurred, and products and services must be delivered, within the period of performance of the award.
-See 2 C.F.R. § 200.403(h) (referring to budget periods, which for FEMA awards under most programs, including this program, is the same as the period of performance).
+See 2 C.F.R. § 200.403(h) (referring to budget periods, which for FEMA awards is the same as the period of performance).

-Federal funds made available through this award may be used for the purpose set forth in this NOFO, the Preparedness Grants Manual, and the terms and conditions of the award and must be consistent with the statutory authority for the award.
-Award funds may not be used for matching funds for any other federal awards, lobbying, or intervention in federal regulatory or adjudicatory proceedings.
-In addition, federal funds may not be used to sue the Federal Government or any other government entity.
-See the Preparedness Grants Manual for more information on funding restrictions and allowable costs.
+Grant funds may not be used for matching funds for other federal grants/cooperative agreements, lobbying, or intervention in federal regulatory or adjudicatory proceedings.
+In addition, federal funds may not be used to sue the federal government or any other government entity.

 a.
 Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services